 Q: Is abortion a sacrament in Satanism?

-A: It is not.
-It is an optional medical procedure which should be within the rights of the pregnant person to choose if they so desire, since being pregnant or not should be their decision.
+A: No. It is an optional medical procedure which should be within the rights of the pregnant person to choose if they so desire, since being pregnant or not should be their decision.
 Limits on the gestational age of the fetus that may be aborted are up for discussion as part of a social contract which should based on scientific data, medical necessity, and personal value systems.
 How one views abortion is a matter for our members to decide individually, based on personal standards—but they may not enforce their values upon others, who are equally free to make their own decisions on this issue.

 The very word “sacrament” is primarily a Christian term, meaning some sort of rite which confers a state of “divine grace” or some aspect of “sacredness.”
 At its most watered-down form, it can mean a sign, token, or symbol or even an oath or solemn pledge.
 But, to be clear, Satanism does not embrace rites, oaths, pledges, signs or tokens which are termed “sacraments.”